isc-projects/stork/doc/install.rst

 Prometheus Integration
 ----------------------

-The Stork Agent, by default, makes the
+The ``Stork Agent``, by default, makes
-Kea and some limited BIND 9 statistics available in a format understandable by Prometheus.
-In Prometheus nomenclature, the Stork
+Kea statistics, as well as some BIND 9 statistics, available in a format understandable by Prometheus.
+In Prometheus nomenclature, the
-Agent works as a Prometheus exporter.
-If the Prometheus server is available, it can be configured to monitor Stork Agents.
-To enable Stork Agent monitoring, the ``prometheus.yml`` (which is typically stored in `/etc/prometheus/`, but this may vary depending on the installation) must be edited to add the following entries there:
+``Stork Agent`` works as a Prometheus exporter.
+If the Prometheus server is available, it can be configured to monitor ``Stork Agent``s.
+To enable ``Stork Agent`` monitoring, the ``prometheus.yml`` file (which is typically stored in ``/etc/prometheus/``, but this may vary depending on the installation) must be edited to add the following entries:

 .. code-block:: yaml